odoo/documentation/accounting/fiscal_localizations/localizations/france.rst

 To get the certification just follow the following steps:

-* Install the anti-fraud module fitting your Odoo environment from the *Apps* menu:

-  * if you use Odoo Point of Sale: *l10n_fr_pos_cert*: France - VAT Anti-Fraud Certification for Point of Sale (CGI 286 I-3 bis)
+* If you use Odoo Point of Sale, install the anti-fraud module *l10n_fr_pos_cert*: France - VAT Anti-Fraud Certification for Point of Sale (CGI 286 I-3 bis) fitting your Odoo environment from the *Apps* menu.
-  * in any other case: *l10n_fr_certification*: France - VAT Anti-Fraud Certification (CGI 286 I-3 bis)

 * Make sure a country is set on your company, otherwise your entries won’t be encrypted for the inalterability check.
 To edit your company’s data,